Catherine Genno Pagès, Roshi | I. Generation

 Beginning in 1978, she began traveling throughout the United States, Mexico, Central America, India and Nepal, where she first encountered the teachings of Tibetan Buddhism and began practicing in that tradition.

 Upon returning to Paris in 1982, she met the American Zen master Dennis Genpo Merzel Roshi, who became her teacher.
-For the next 10 years, she practiced Zen with him in Europe and America, and after completing her formal koan study, she received transmission from him in 1992.
-On January 16th, 2005, her teacher gave her the final seal of approval (“inka” in Japanese).
+For the next 10 years, she practiced Zen with him in Europe and America, and after completing her formal koan study, she received Dharma Transmission from him in 1992.
+On January 16th, 2005, her teacher gave her the final seal of approval (“Inka” in Japanese).

 Dana Zen Center was founded in the Paris suburb of Montreuil in 1994 by Roshi Catherine Genno Pagès, a lineage holder in the Soto school, to offer regular Zen teaching and meditation in a nonresidential, urban setting.
 Its members form a community of lay practitioners who seek to honor the integrity of the ancient Zen tradition while integrating the practice into daily, modern life.
 The Dana practice center is a nonresidential house in an urban setting on the eastern edge of Paris.
 It is easily accessible by the city’s public transport system (see Directions).